ShengranHu/shengranhu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Shengran Hu (胡圣然 in Chinese).
+Hello, World!
+I am Shengran Hu (胡圣然 in Chinese).
 I am a PhD student at University of British Columbia, advised by <a href="http://jeffclune.com/">Dr. Jeff Clune</a>.
 My research interests focus on AI, Deep Learning, and AI-Generating Algorithms (AI-GAs).

 <p style="text-align:center">
                 <a href="mailto:hu.shengran@outlook.com">Email</a> /